raspberrypilearning/chatbot/en/step_9.md

 ## What next?

-Try the [Paint Box](https://projects.raspberrypi.org/en/projects/paint-box) project and create your own painting program.
+Try the [Paint box](https://projects.raspberrypi.org/en/projects/paint-box) project, where you will create your own painting program!